Mega-events may get less ambitious as Brazil counts World Cup costs

 Changing the way these events are structured is not easy.

-In countries other than the most advanced soccer economies like Britain or Germany, stadiums have to be built and infrastructure improved to put on events like the World Cup.
+In countries other than the most advanced football economies like Britain or Germany, stadiums have to be built and infrastructure improved to put on events like the World Cup.

 The challenge is how to make them less ambitious and less controversial without excluding developing nations who almost always need to invest heavily to get venues up to standard.